-In Microsoft Windows, the menu bar may alternatively be referred to as file menu and is located beneath the title bar.
-The main difference between Windows and Mac OS is that the Apple version has only one menu bar anchored to the top of the screen, whereas Microsoft has can have them on multiple windows.
-The menu bar in Windows may be accessed via keyboard shortcuts involving the Alt key and some letter (usually the first) in the menu item.
-Below is a graphical representation of a Windows file menu with a description of each part of the menu.
+In Microsoft Windows, the menu bar is beneath the title bar.
+The menu bar in Windows may be accessed via keyboard shortcuts.
+Pressing the Alt and the menu-specific hotkey (which appears as an underlined letter in the menu) activates that menu choice.
+Below is a diagram of a Windows file menu with a description of each part of the menu.

-- By clicking the Apple logo in the left corner of the menu bar, you'll gain access to the Apple menu.
+- By clicking the Apple logo in the left corner of the menu bar, you'll access the Apple menu.

 - Adjust the Finder properties.
 To open Finder, click the Finder icon on the dock.